 Fortunately goldfish are remarkably hardy and while they do prefer more moderate temperatures they can live quite comfortably in temperatures ranging from roughly 10 to 30 degrees celsius.
 (There’s even been reports from pond owners who claim their goldfish survived a frozen pond over winter.)

 Of course your goldfish won’t thrive as they would in optimal temperatures, but if they’re kept within the acceptable range they shouldn’t suffer and will quickly adapt to their new environment.

 Raising or lowering the water temperature for goldfish shouldn’t be undertaken without good reason and solid planning.

 There are usually only 2 reasons that goldfish water should be heated or cooled.

 1. Water temperature and breeding

-Water for goldfish may sometimes need to be heated or cooled if recommended by a fish veterinarian, or if an owner has reasonably self diagnosed their fish with a specific disease that can be successfully treated through temperature changes.
+Water for goldfish can sometimes need to be heated or cooled if recommended by a fish vet, or if you’ve reasonably self diagnosed your fish with a specific disease that can be successfully treated through temperature changes.

 Unfortunately the most common fish parasites tend to have rather long life spans of between 1 and 2 months on average.
 While temperatures of 30 degrees aren’t enough to kill the parasites off, it’s enough to significantly reduce their life expectancy, which can speed up the healing of your goldfish and reduce the stress and discomfort for them.